Krasjet/kb/README.md

     |       midi_out +------>+ midi_in           |
     +----------------+       +-------------------+

+Alternatively, use the `-a` option to let kb automatically detect and connect to input MIDI ports:

+    $ kb -a

 kb will capture all the key presses and convert them into MIDI messages according to your configuration.